-The turnover of craft and foremen can also degrade productivity as the loss of a skilled craft or supervisor leaves a gap in the workforce and bringing a new individual onto the project requires an onboarding process as well as time to become familiar with the work environment, etc. The figure below shows the monthly average turnover of the mechanical trade pipe fitting craft, which compares projects that employ union versus open shop labor.
-On average, projects that employ union labor have monthly turnover rates that are one-third lower than open shop labor for pipefitters.
-This finding for union labor versus open shop labor was also found for the electrical, civil, and steel workers.
+The turnover of craft and foremen can also degrade productivity as the loss of a skilled craft or supervisor leaves a gap in the workforce and bringing a new individual onto the project requires an onboarding process as well as time to become familiar with the work environment, etc. Figure 12 below shows the monthly average turnover of the mechanical trade pipe fitting craft, which compares projects that employ union, mixed, and open shop labor.
+On average, projects that employ union labor have monthly turnover rates that are one-third lower than open shop labor and one-quarter lower than mixed workforces for pipefitters.
+Similar findings were also found for the electrical, civil, and steel workers.
+This finding suggests that union labor is more likely to remain on the project, whereas open shop labor is more likely to leave.
+This finding is even more pronounced during hot labor markets during which the rate of turnover for open shop labor increases as union labor turnover remains unchanged.